Program: B.A., Art

-The selection of lower division courses will be for the purpose of satisfying prerequisites for upper division courses and for electives, with guidance from an Art department advisor.
-Lower division courses may be substituted for courses from outside the Art department with approval of the Art department.
+The selection of lower division courses will be for the purpose of satisfying prerequisites for upper division courses and for electives, with guidance from a department advisor.
+Lower division courses may be substituted for courses from outside the department with approval of the Department of Art and Design.

 Note: Students with a catalog year of 2014 or later are not required to take ART 200 and can obtain permission numbers for classes requiring ART 200 as a prerequisite.

 ART 307 Core Art Studio (3)

 or another 300-level course from student’s selected area of concentration